-This study analyzes the effect of the content of report cards on the optimal incentivized payment for physicians.
-Our analysis assumes that report card disclosure builds a reputation regarding physicians' ability among patients who do not have the expertise to know better.
-Furthermore, we assume that the insurer designs a payment scheme that designates high-ability physicians to provide advanced treatments and low-ability physicians to provide conventional treatments.
-We compare the benchmark (no disclosure) with two disclosure policies: detailed, where patients can recognize what service was provided and the outcome of the advanced treatment for all physicians, and limited, where patients can distinguish only the physicians who provided the advanced treatment successfully.
-Our analysis shows that detailed disclosure requires a higher expected payment than the benchmark, and the insurer can save it by limiting the informativeness of the report.
-Intuitively, then, detailed disclosure conveys physician type more precisely, and the insurer must pay an additional wage for the conventional treatment provided by low-ability physicians.
-Our result implies that non-monetary incentivization (report card) may have the opposite effect on reducing healthcare payments.
+We analyze the effect of the content of report cards on the optimal incentivized payment for physicians.
+We assume that report card disclosure builds a reputation among patients regarding physicians' ability.
+We compare two disclosure policies: detailed, where patients can recognize which service was provided and the outcome of the advanced treatment; and limited, where patients can distinguish only the physicians who provided the advanced treatment successfully.
+Our analysis shows detailed disclosure requires a higher expected payment than limited disclosure.
+Our results imply that non-monetary incentivization (report card) may hurt reducing healthcare payments.